AztecProtocol/aztec-v1-specification/README.md

 mapping(bytes32 => uint256) public metaDataTimeLog;
 ```

 It is a mapping of  `noteHash` to the `block.timestamp` when the method `setMetaDataTimeLog()` was last called.
-This mapping is used to keep track of when the metaData for a particular note was last updated
+This mapping is used to keep track of when the metaData for a particular note was last updated.

 By checking that `noteAccess[addressID] >= metaDataTimeLog[noteHash]` we satisfy two conditions.
 Firstly, that `msg.sender` is an address which has been previously approved view access in the `metaData` of a note.
 Secondly, that `msg.sender` still has view access to a note and has not since been revoked (by metaData being updated and not including this Ethereum address as an approved address).